robertjwhitney/PokeTonyJS/README.md

 Does it ever!
 Have a lot of people poking you?
 Decrease the `howOften` variable to something more frequent.
 It will poke one person per interval.
 I'd be careful about making it too frequent though, Facebook might think you are a bot.

+## Roadmap

+### v0.0.2

+- Multiple pokes per interval (poke the entire array of people available to poke).
+- Replace `whoAmIPoking` with name of actual person poked.
+- Find other ways to automate annoying Tony.

+### v0.0.3

+- Headless browser?
+- If not, maybe a shell script to automate opening chrome window in background and doing the pokes there?

 ## NOTICE

 THIS SOFTWARE SHOULD NOT BE USED BY ANYONE EVER, IT IS EXPRESSLY DESIGNED FOR POKING TONY, IF YOU ARE NOT IN A POKING WAR WITH TONY I DON'T KNOW WHY YOU WOULD USE THIS.